thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 Go back to the `addButtonPressed` method in `HUMMapViewController.m` and remove the assignment of the properties `event.name` `event.address` `event.startDate` `event.endDate`.
 Do not remove the assignment of `event.coordinate`, since we still need that to be set by the HUMMapViewController.

-2) Assign our user inputted properties to the event on HUMEventViewController.
+2) Assign our user-entered properties to the event on HUMEventViewController.

 	// HUMEventViewController.m